ranob/testgft/README.md

     * **`domain`**: A module containing pure business logic with no framework dependencies.
 Its `pom.xml` forbids coupling with the infrastructure.
     * **`application`**: A module that orchestrates use cases and handles framework responsibilities like transactions.
 It depends on `domain`.
     * **`infrastructure`**: A module containing the Spring Boot application, web (REST) and persistence (JPA) adapters, and the executable entry point.
 It depends on `application`.

-* **JDK 21 & Virtual Threads**: The service is built on JDK 21 to leverage its modern features.
-Project Loom's **Virtual Threads** have been enabled via Spring Boot's configuration.
-This decision was made because the application is primarily **I/O-bound** (limited by database waits).
-Virtual threads allow for much higher scalability and better system resource utilization under high concurrency.

 * **Comprehensive Testing Strategy**: A robust testing pyramid has been implemented:
     * **Unit Tests (Domain & Application)**: Pure tests (with and without Mockito) to verify business logic and orchestration in isolation.